 - Transfer RNA

-5. What are the common examples of nucleic acids?
+4. What are the functional groups of nucleic acids?

 We hope you enjoyed studying this lesson and learned something cool about Nucleic Acids!
 Join our Discord community to get any questions you may have answered and to engage with other students just like you!
-We promise it makes studying much more fun 😎
+Don’t forget to download our App to experience our fun, VR classrooms – we promise, it makes studying much more fun! 😎

 - Nucleic Acids https://www.britannica.com/science/nucleic-acid.
 Accessed 17 Dec, 2021.